-Unless you are Sheldon Cooper from The Big Bang Theory, you probably have a strong desire to travel.
+Unless you are Sheldon Cooper from The Big Bang Theory, you probably have a strong desire to travel the world.
 We sure do.
 What’s holding you back?
 More than likely it’s money.
-Afterall, plane tickets, hotels, rental cars, time off from your paying job, restaurant and bar tabs, and all those fun souvenirs can add up to an unfathomable amount of cash.
+After all, plane tickets, hotels, rental cars, time off from your paying job, restaurants, bar tabs, and all those fun souvenirs can add up to an unfathomable amount of cash.
 While having a big savings account certainly makes travel planning a lot easier, it’s still totally doable while continuing to put money away for important things like a down payment and retirement.
-Here’s how:

 - A direct, round trip flight to Martinique for $208

 - A round-trip flight to Cabo for $283

 - A direct, round-trip Jet Blue flight to The Bahamas for $244

 Don’t be fooled by cheap airlines like Spirit.
 While sometimes the upfront cost is less, you may end up spending more than you would on a more comfortable airline.
 Spirit, WOW Air, and other discount airlines will upcharge you for everything, including bottled water and carry-on bags.
 I’m surprised they don’t charge you to use the bathroom!
 Do the math before you book, and you may be surprised that a flight with Virgin Air is actually cheaper overall than Spirit.
 You’ll have a much more enjoyable flight, too.

 Travel with a large group.
 If you are renting a house with eight people, chances are your per person rate per night will be cheaper than renting a hotel room for two people.
 Or, even better, stay together at a hostel.
 Hostels typically have bunk rooms and shared bathrooms.
 If you are staying with friends, that just means you are sharing rooms with the people you have been anyway.
 It’s also much easier to share a bathroom with your bestie than with a total stranger who may or may not have similar bathroom etiquette to you.